Drift estimation for a partially observed mixed fractional Ornstein--Uhlenbeck process: Derivation of the Fisher Information via Spectral Analysis of the Effective Hamiltonian

 where $g'(\vartheta)=-\bigl(\alpha(\vartheta)(\alpha(\vartheta)+\vartheta)\bigr)^{-1}$. \end{lemma}

 \begin{proof} We analyze the roots of the characteristic equation $\det(\Xi_{mix}-xI_4)=0$.

-\textbf{1.
-Expansion for $x_3(h)$ via Schur Complement\cite{HJ1985}.} Since $x_3$ is a perturbation of $\alpha_2$, and $\alpha_2$ is separated from $\vartheta_1$, we can isolate the $2\times 2$ block corresponding to indices $\{2,4\}$ (the observation subsystem).
+We first get the expansion for $x_3(h)$ via Schur Complement\cite{HJ1985}.
+Since $x_3$ is a perturbation of $\alpha_2$, and $\alpha_2$ is separated from $\vartheta_1$, we can isolate the $2\times 2$ block corresponding to indices $\{2,4\}$ (the observation subsystem).
 Using the Schur complement with respect to this block, the characteristic equation near $x \approx \alpha_2$ reduces to:

 Substituting $\Delta g \approx -g'(\vartheta)h$ and $x=\alpha_2+\delta$, we find $\delta^2 + 2\alpha_2\delta - a\mu^4(g')^2 h^2 \approx 0$, which yields the expansion \eqref{eq:x3-exp}.